soft9000/COBOL/TheMajority/BANNER/README.md

 # WORK IN PROGRESS

-Constants break IBM COBOL.
+Constants presently break IBM COBOL...

-Stay tuned for the fix - or just use TheCommons?
+Linkage section 01 values presently evil on GnuCOBOL...

+So `CB_YIKES.cpy works on all.